mcrooks65/mcrooks65.github.io/_posts/2021-06-30-react-redux_rtfd.markdown

 ---

 It's come to my attention that even though i've managed to put together my entire final project, my understanding of the intricacies of the React-Redux framework is still lacking.
 This blog entry is my attempt to demystify this framework by breaking down it's most key components as explicitly as possible.
-In no particular order i will go through each concept as  thoroughly as I can manage.
-I will make heavy use of the official documentation and quote it where neccessary but also will relate each concept to my projec where applicable and offer
+In no particular order I will go through each concept as  thoroughly as I can manage.
+I will make heavy use of the official documentation and quote it where neccessary but also will relate each concept to my project where applicable.

 **1) Create Store**